bhavindesai20/febatlas/README.md

 https://github.com/bhavindesai20/atlasUI

-# Technology Stack For Building this project,
+# Technology Stack For Building this project:

 JAVA, SPRING MVC 4, Hibernate, REST, Filters, JWT Authentication, MySQL, Collection Framework, POJO Based Designing, Swagger API Testing Tool, Custom Exception Handling etc.

-# THis API Provide Functionality like:
+# Functionalities:

 1. User can register and login with session management functionality
 2. Admin can manage all the titles on database and manage it from UI